rseetech/React-interview-questions/README.md

    #### Generator functions

-   To create a generator, we need a special syntax construct: function*, so-called “generator function”.
+   To create a generator, we need a special syntax construct: function*, so-called `“generator function”`.

    ### yield